-The complete distance of 39.5 miles, started in Farranfore and ended on Valentia Harbour, opened officially on the 12th September 1893 and crossed three rivers, four viaducts and two tunnels.
+The complete distance of 39.5 miles, started in Farranfore and ended on Valentia Harbour, opened officially on the 12th September 1893 and crossed two tunnels, three rivers and four viaducts.

 Next stop after Glenbeigh was Mountain Stage and the locomotive had to climb 400ft.
 "Iron rails to Glenbeigh and iron nerves from there on", a passenger once remarked.

-This railway line with scenic views to Dingle Bay, Rossbeigh Beach, Inch Strand and the Blasket Islands endet on the 30th January 1960.
+This railway line with scenic views to Dingle Bay, Rossbeigh Beach, Inch Strand and the Blasket Islands ended on the 30th January 1960.

 After the Great Southern & Western Railway closed the line in 1960, Railway Cottage was uninhabitated for almost 10 years.
 The house was known in the parish as the "bee cottage", because a beekeeper used it as a hive.